rpy2/rpy2/doc/source/rinterface.rst

 >>> ri.globalenv["mine"].named
 2

-The *named* is 2 to indicate that *mine* should be copied if a modication of any sort is performed on the object.
+The *named* is 2 to indicate to :program:`R` that *mine* should be copied if a modication of any sort is performed on the object.
+That copy will be local to the scope of the modification within R.

 Parsing and evaluating R code
 -----------------------------